CreativeSDK/web-getting-started-samples/creative-cloud-files-api/code/readme.md

 	This will add a `server.pem` file to this subdirectory.

 1. Start your local `https` server
-1. Access the sample site using the local URL you entered when registering your app above
+1. Access the sample site using the local URL you entered when registering your app in the previous section above

-	Note that your URL will need to be registered in your local `hosts` file in order to use this repo locally.
+	Note that the local URL will need to be registered in your local `hosts` file in order to use this repo locally.

 ### File structure